 How to take chlortalidone

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about the tablets and a full list of side-effects which you may experience from taking them.

 - Take chlortalidone exactly as your doctor tells you to.
-The usual dose is ½-1 tablet daily, although your dose may be different to this.
+The usual dose is ½-1 tablet daily (25-50 mg), although your dose may be different to this.
 Your doctor is likely to recommend that you take your dose in the morning.
-This is so it works during the day and your sleep is not disturbed by your needing to get up to make extra trips to the toilet during the night.
+This is so it works during the day and your sleep is not disturbed by needing to get up to make extra trips to the toilet during the night.

-- Although you can take the tablets before or after your meals, you are recommended to take them after food.
-This is because the food in your stomach will help to reduce the risk of stomach upset.
+- Although you can take the tablets before or after food, you are recommended to take them after a meal (usually breakfast).
+This is because the food in your stomach will help to reduce the side-effect of stomach upset.

 - If you forget to take a dose, take it as soon as you remember.
 However, if it is after 6 pm in the evening, you should skip the forgotten dose and continue as usual the next day.
 Do not take two doses together to make up for a missed dose.

 Getting the most from your treatment

 - Diuretics like chlortalidone help you to lose water.
 Occasionally you may lose too much and become dehydrated.
 Let your doctor know if you feel constantly thirsty, your mouth is dry, or your skin looks and feels dry.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 The salt balance in your bloodstream may be upset by chlortalidone and your doctor may want you to have a blood test from time to time to check for this.